Mergers & acquisitions from a people perspective

 Allocating time for informal chats or setting up a forum that will give employees a safe space to air their concerns is imperative.

-Offering a variety of channels to provide feedback will improve inclusivity across the organisation, including allowing anonymous feedback through Trickle for those who do not feel safe to speak up.
-What matters is that employees feel comfortable enough to talk through difficult scenarios and come away feeling heard and most importantly, listened to.
+Offering feedback channels will improve inclusivity across the organisation.
+On Trickle, everyone has the option to post as themselves or anonymously for those who do not feel comfortable speaking up.
+What matters is that employees feel comfortable to talk through difficult scenarios and come away feeling heard and most importantly, listened to.

-Sharing timelines and productivity goals with your teams provides structure and lets them collaborate with one another to reach collective goals.
+Sharing timelines and productivity goals with your teams provides structure and lets them collaborate to reach collective goals.
 Remember, work gets done quicker when everyone is on the same page.